 We have to start treating patients as consumers.
-That means providing a desirable and rewarding experience to help people change their habits and stop the steady march towards chronic disease, low quality living and early death.
+That means providing desirable and rewarding experiences to help people change their habits and stop the steady march towards chronic disease, low quality living and early death.

 New innovative business models will be required to support the shift towards consumer health.
 Today’s system of paying for disease care one visit at a time is holding us back.
-As a co-founder of a healthcare tech start-up (KeepOnMovin.com), I have learned firsthand how hard it is to build a business around an idea for a consumer health experience.
+As a co-founder of a healthcare tech start-up (KeepOnMovin.com), I have learned firsthand how hard it is to build a business around an obvious problem-solving idea for improving the consumer health experience.

 But the fight is on, and I’m in the ring.
-Behavior change is possible: in Feb, 2014 I started taking cold showers to help me wake up to each new day of the battle – I haven’t turned on the hot water since 😃.
+Behavior change is possible: in Feb, 2014 I started taking cold showers to help me wake up to each new day of the battle – It’s Feb 2018 and I haven’t turned on the hot water since 😃.
 The first step is hard, but the payoff is invigorating!!
-Establishing new habits and identities really is possible, we can learn to live healthy lives, and technology can help.
+Establishing new habits and mindsets toward living extraordinary lives really is possible – and technology can help.